chintu94/nodeJS/README.md

 # Node JS Architecture

 NodeJS uses "Single Threaded Event Loop" architecture allows you to handle multiple concurrent clients at the same time its a very flexible way of being able to scale up your support for many clients.
-In addition to that NodeJS processing module is based on the JS Event based model along with the JS callback mechanism .
+In addition to that NodeJS processing module is based on the JS Event based model along with the JS callback mechanism.

+# NodeJS Event Loop

+The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.
+Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background.
+When one of these operations completes, the kernel tells Node.js so that the appropriate callback may be added to the poll queue to eventually be executed.